 -Kearney police arrested him when he tried to get back into town in a cab.

-Buffalo county attorney Shawn Eatherton told NBC Nebraska that Tavares was also wanted for crimes in Florida and Oklahoma and would likely be prosecuted in one of those two states as well.
+Buffalo county authorities said that Tavares was also wanted for crimes in Florida and Oklahoma.

 A passenger in Tavares' vehicle, Stephanie Washington, was found with a quantity of meth and faces drug charges.